Real Estate Cycles in the Post-COVID Era: When You Should Buy Property? (Bali Case Examined)

 Label

-In this article, we will look at how real estate market cycles work, how COVID has changed their dynamics, and analyze the situation in Bali.
-This market has become a prime example of transformation under the influence of the pandemic.
-In the end, there are practical recommendations for each cycle phase.
+In this article, we will examine how real estate market cycles function, how COVID has transformed their traditional patterns, and analyze Bali's unique situation.
+We conclude with practical recommendations tailored for each cycle phase.

 Phases of the Real Estate Cycle Explained